Fastest-Coder-First/Dev_Hackathon/README.md

 # Github Generated Documentation
 # Weather App
 This is a Python script that retrieves weather data from the OpenWeatherMap API and displays the current weather and a 5-day forecast for a given city.

-# Usage
-1. To use the script, run the following command: python weather.py <city>
-2. Replace <city> with the name of the city you want to retrieve weather data for.
-For example, to retrieve weather data for New York, run: python weather.py "New York"

 # Input Validation
 The script validates the input city name to ensure that it is a valid string.
 If the input is not a valid string, the script will raise a ValueError with an appropriate error message.